slbailey/Retrovue/docs/domains/BroadcastChannel.md

 ## Purpose

-BroadcastChannel represents a persistent broadcast entity in the RetroVue system.
-It defines channel identity, configuration, and operational parameters for channels such as "RetroToons" or "MidnightMovies".
+BroadcastChannel defines a persistent broadcast entity with channel identity, configuration, and operational parameters for channels such as "RetroToons" or "MidnightMovies".

-BroadcastChannel is stored in Postgres using SQLAlchemy.
-It is configuration and identity, not a runtime encoder instance.
-Operators reference BroadcastChannel when scheduling content, managing programming, and monitoring on-air status.

-BroadcastChannel defines:

-- Channel identity and human-facing name
-- IANA timezone for all scheduling logic
-- Broadcast day rollover rules (e.g., 6:00 AM for overnight blocks)
-- Clock/grid alignment for scheduling
-- Active status for on-air availability

-The canonical name is BroadcastChannel throughout code, documentation, and database schema.

 ## Persistence model and fields

 BroadcastChannel is managed by SQLAlchemy with the following fields:

-- **id** (Integer, primary key): Unique identifier for relational joins and foreign key references
+- **id** (Integer, primary key): Internal identifier for relational joins and foreign key references
-- **uuid** (UUID, required, unique): Stable external identifier used for audit, cross-domain tracing, and as-run logs
+- **uuid** (UUID, required, unique): External stable identifier exposed to API, runtime, and logs
 - **name** (Text, required, unique): Human-facing channel label used in UI and operator tooling
 - **timezone** (Text, required): IANA timezone string for all schedule generation and "what's on now" logic
 - **grid_size_minutes** (Integer, required): Base grid slot size for scheduling (e.g., 30-minute blocks)